Maecia Faustina: Biography

-After 214, Gordiana married an unnamed Roman Senator.
+After 214, Maecia married a Roman senator whose name is unknown.
 The Augustan History names her husband as Junius Balbus, however modern historians dismiss this name as being incorrect.
-She bore her husband a son, Marcus Antonius Gordianus Pius (known as Gordian III), who was born on 20 January 225.
-The birth name of Gordian III is unknown as is his birthplace.
-The name of Gordian (as we know him) was assumed by Gordiana's son when he became Roman Emperor.
-Gordiana's husband died before 238.
+She bore her husband a son on 20 January 225, the future emperor Marcus Antonius Gordianus Pius, or Gordian III.
+The birth name and birthplace of Gordian III are unknown, the name of Gordian was assumed by Maecia's son when he became emperor.
+Maecia's husband died before 238.

-After the brief reigns of her father and brother, the Roman Senate in April appointed Balbinus and Pupienus as joint emperors.
-During the brief reign of Balbinus and Pupienus, her son became popular with Roman citizens and the joint emperors were forced to adopt her son as their heir.
-On 29 July 238, Balbinus and Pupienus were both murdered by the Praetorian Guard and later that day her son became the new Roman Emperor.
-There is a possibility that Gordiana might have bribed the Guards to murder the joint emperors, so that her son could become emperor.
+After the brief reigns of her father and brother, the Roman Senate in April appointed two senators, Balbinus and Pupienus, as joint emperors.
+During their brief reign, Maecia's son became popular with Roman citizens and the joint emperors were forced to adopt the child as their heir.
+On 29 July 238, Balbinus and Pupienus were both murdered by the Praetorian Guard; later that day her son became the new emperor.
+There is a possibility that Maecia might have bribed the Guards to murder the joint emperors, so that her son could become emperor.

-To keep in the favour of the Roman Senate, Gordian III assumed the name of his maternal grandfather and maternal uncle.
-The political factions that supported Gordiana's father and brother, also supported her son.
+To maintain the goodwill of the Senate, Gordian III assumed the name of his maternal grandfather and uncle.
+The political factions that supported Maecia's father and brother also supported her son.
 Through them, she was able to assist her son in directing affairs and together they sought to reform policies covering administration, fiscal affairs, and the Roman army.
-Efforts were made to limit the taxes on the Roman wealthy and notable.
+Efforts were made to limit the taxes on wealthy and notable Romans.
 Attention was directed to strengthening defences along the empire's borders and Roman governors were prosecuted if they abused Roman taxes and their powers in governing the provinces.

 In 241, her son appointed the able and efficient Timesitheus as prefect of the Praetorian Guard.
-Later, in May of that year, Gordian married Timesitheus’ daughter Tranquillina, who became Roman Empress.
+Later, in May of that year, Gordian married Timesitheus’ daughter Tranquillina, who became Roman empress.
 Timesitheus died in 243, and Gordian appointed the ambitious Philip the Arab as the new prefect.
 In February 244, Gordian died of unknown causes.
 Gordian either died in battle or was possibly murdered on the orders of Philip.
 Philip was then proclaimed the new emperor.
 Gordian III's wife and daughter survived him.
-The fate of Gordiana after her son's death is unknown.
+The fate of Maecia after her son's death is unknown.